campeterson/ruby-read-arduino-blink/README.markdown

 	<blockquote>gem install serialport</blockquote>

-* Setup the serial port (may need sudo here as well)
-	<blockquote>stty -F /dev/ttyUSB0 cs8 9600 ignbrk -brkint -icrnl -imaxbel -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts</blockquote>
+* Setup the serial port (may need sudo here as well) stty -F /dev/ttyUSB0 cs8 9600 ignbrk -brkint -icrnl -imaxbel -opost -onlcr -isig -icanon -iexten -echo -echoe -echok -echoctl -echoke noflsh -ixon -crtscts

-* Test the Serial port with 'cat' (quit by hitting <ctrl>-c)
+* Test the Serial port with 'cat' (quit by hitting <ctrl>-c) `cat /dev/ttyUSB0`
-	<blockquote>cat /dev/ttyUSB0</blockquote>

 Run the code
 ------------

-* Run the code (may need sudo) ruby arduino.rb
+Run the code (may need sudo)
+	ruby arduino.rb

-* You should see the words 'High' and 'Low' printing in the terminal
+You should see the words 'High' and 'Low' printing in the terminal

-* Stop the script
+Stop the script
 	<ctrl>-c